Mattel Aquarius: Reception

 Although less expensive than the TI-99/4A and VIC-20 home computers it competed against, the Aquarius was made a less attractive purchase by its comparatively weak graphics and limited memory as well as the hidden cost of add-ons required to overcome the limitations of the base unit.

-Internally, Mattel programmers adopted Bob Del Principe's mock slogan, "Aquarius – a system for the seventies", which was a slight because the Aquarius was developed and released in the eighties.
+Internally, Mattel programmers adopted Bob Del Principe's mock slogan, "Aquarius – a system for the seventies"; this was a slight, as the Aquarius was developed and released in the 1980s.
 Of the 32 software titles Mattel announced for the unit, only 21 were actually released, and most of those were ports of Intellivision games, often inferior ports.
 Because of the hardware limitations of the Aquarius, the quality of many games suffered.
 The absence of any all-points-addressable graphics mode was so glaring that Radofin crafted the character set for the Aquarius with many tiles and sub-tiles, as well as block graphics characters, so games could at least feign sprites and use semigraphics.
 It proved to be not enough.
-As COMPUTE! magazine put it:

-"The Aquarius suffered one of the shortest lifespans of any computer—it was discontinued by Mattel almost as soon as it hit store shelves, a victim of the 1983 home computer price wars."
+As COMPUTE! magazine put it:"The Aquarius suffered one of the shortest lifespans of any computer—it was discontinued by Mattel almost as soon as it hit store shelves, a victim of the 1983 home computer price wars."

 Decades after the spectacular market failure and exceptionally short original product life of the Aquarius, retrocomputing enthusiasts returned to this platform with renewed interest and intrigue, partly due to rarity and hacker interest in working within—and pushing—tight system constraints.
 Multiple homebrew games were thus published scores of years after-the-fact, and development and niche user interest in Aquarius software continues, using surviving original hardware, FPGA implementations, and emulators.